mshasha1306-rgb/BRG-27-labs/README.md

 ## Evidence

-Screenshots of commands and outputs are stored in the **Screenshots** folder.
+Screenshots of commands and outputs are stored in the **ISEA screenshots** folder.

 ---